CodeGlassDotIO/Docs/_docs/Legal/EULA/ExperimentalSubscriptionAgreement.md

 (v) remove or obscure any proprietary or other notices contained in the Product.

-(vi) use the Product for any commercial purposes.

 3.3.
-Removed.
+Customer agrees to take reasonable measures to prevent the use of Product in an inappropriate manner by Authorized Users, and/or access to Product by unauthorized users.

 3.4.
-This subscription is only for natural persons who are purchasing a subscription to Products using only their own funds.
-Notwithstanding anything to the contrary in this Agreement, you may not use any of the Products, and this grant of rights shall not be in effect, in the event that you do not pay Subscription fees using your own funds.
-If any third party pays the Subscription fees or if you expect or receive reimbursement for those fees from any third party, this grant of rights shall be invalid and void.
+This subscription is only for natural persons who are purchasing a subscription to Products using only their own funds however Customer may receive reimbursement for those fees from any third party.

 3.5.
 Customer acknowledges that no ownership rights are conveyed to you, irrespective of the use of terms such as ‘purchase’ or ‘sale’.
 TySoft has and retains all rights, title, and interest, including all intellectual property rights, in and to the Products, any and all related or underlying technology, and any modifications or derivative works of the Products, including without limitation as they may incorporate Feedback (as defined below).